conan-io/docs/reference/tools.rst

 .. warning::

-    This tool is deprecated and will be removed in Conan 2.0.
+    This tool is deprecated and was removed in Conan 2.0.
 Use :ref:`MSBuild()<msbuild>` build helper instead.

 .. code-block:: python